BDS Gateway to Dentistry (A208)

 |Welsh Baccalaureate offer||Requirements are as for A-levels where you can substitute a non-subject specific grade for the Welsh Baccalaureate Advanced Skills Challenge Certificate at that grade.|

 |GCSE profile requirements||Profile:|

-Higher literacy requirement (B in GCSE English or equivalent) and
+Standard numeracy requirement (4 or C in GCSE Mathematics or equivalent) and

 Further information about GCSE requirements and profile levels.